 The following example filters

-java/lang/VerifyError exceptions that contains the text string class format:
+java/lang/VerifyError exceptions that contain the text string class format:

 The full syntax is